Thomas-Moore-Creative/ACD-ARD/README.md

 # ACD-ARD

-Analysis-ready data workflows (ARD) for Australian Climate Data - primarily large NetCDF collections at NCI.
+Analysis-ready data workflows (ARD) for Australian Climate Data (ACD) - primarily large NetCDF collections at NCI.

 This package provides tools for converting NetCDF climate archives to Zarr format using Dask for distributed processing on HPC systems (PBS/Slurm).